hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 binary data, although you often see it used to encode texts on the web.
 What’s important is that we want to limit the data representation to “safe” characters, i.e. characters that cannot corrupt anything or will not be corrupted by a system.
-Think of `NUL` bytes or, if that doesn’t tell you anything, strings in URLs.
+Think of `NUL` bytes or, if that doesn’t tell you anything, escaping strings in URLs.

 Padding is necessary because we always take groups of three bytes.
-Thus, if the length of the input text is not divisible by three, we append `=` to signify that there are missing characters.
+Thus, if the length of the input text is not divisible by three, we append `=` to signal that there are missing characters.
 We will always end up with between zero and two `=` characters as padding.
 Why that is is left as an exercise to the reader.